-However, you weren’t prepared for the death of your productivity as soon as the work from home started.
+However, you may not have been prepared for the potential death of your productivity as soon as you started telecommuting and working from home, and you might be wondering how to be productive at home.
 After all, we were used to the hullabaloo of the workplace, to the stern eye of our bosses, face-to-face discussions and debates, a dedicated workspace equipped with all the required paraphernalia, and fun break times.

 Things that distract you at home